arduino/Arduino/CONTRIBUTING.md

 When you're not sure where your issue belongs, report it at [arduino/Arduino](https://github.com/arduino/Arduino) and we'll move it to where it belongs (but remember: Only bug reports and feature requests, do not ask for help with your own code there).

-When you have checked the previous boxes.
-Please consider the following points before posting the issue.

-- [ ] `Describe the issue based on the behaviour you were expecting`
+- Describe the issue based on the behaviour you were expecting
-- [ ] `Post complete error messages using markdown code fencing:` [Markdown Code Fencing Example](https://guides.github.com/features/mastering-markdown/#examples)
+- Post complete error messages using markdown code fencing: [Markdown Code Fencing Example](https://guides.github.com/features/mastering-markdown/#examples)
-- [ ] `Provide a full set of steps necessary to reproduce the issue`
+- Provide a full set of steps necessary to reproduce the issue
-- [ ] `Demonstration code should be complete, correct and the minimum amount necessary to reproduce the issue`
+- Demonstration code should be complete, correct and the minimum amount necessary to reproduce the issue
-- [ ] `Library Manager submissions: make sure your library meets all the requirements listed in the` [Library Manager FAQ](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ)
+- Library Manager submissions: make sure your library meets all the requirements listed in the [Library Manager FAQ](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ)

 ## Pull Requests
 This guide mainly focuses on the proper use of Git.
 It has some overlap with the more general information found in the [Development Policy File](https://github.com/arduino/Arduino/wiki/Development-Policy).